Webster Pass/Red Cone

 But, despite it’s close proximity to such a popular ski area, it’s not what I’d consider busy.
 It’s popular, especially with off roaders, but you won’t be fighting the crowds like on the Alpine Loop.

-This map is detailed in FunTreks Colorado Guide
+This route is covered in FunTreks Northern Colorado Guide

 Red Cone is intense with steep drops on both sides.
 It’s very rocky in places, but not overly technical.
 However, due to the extreme drop offs, I would rate it as difficult/advanced.

-This road can also be be done in a full sized vehicle, but the Montezuma side has some pretty narrow sections that aren’t ideal for full sized vehicle.
-It’s also used for hiking and biking.
+This mountain road can be done in a full sized vehicle, but the Montezuma side has some pretty narrow sections that aren’t ideal for full sized vehicle.
+This area is also popular for hiking and biking.

 We like Red Cone so much that we included it our 10 Best ATV Trails In Colorado.